Client

 Hours

-Time to install modules on site
+Time to position modules on site

 100%

-Dry construction — without wet processes
+Dry construction — no wet processes

 0